Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint and Presenting Glossary

-PowerPoint 2016 for Windows can learn so much about Sections, such as getting started with them, adding and renaming, moving slides between sections, and removing them.
-PowerPoint 2016 for Mac users can explore Theme Fonts.
-And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last seven days.
+PowerPoint 2016 for Windows users can learn about how to Change Slide Layout, Reuse Slides, and also how to Reuse Slides Through Drag and Drop.
+And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.